lastro-co/readjustment-calculation/README.md

 - baseDate (the date from the start of the calculation)
 - baseValue (the rent that use to be charged on the baseDate)

+It returns an object containing the last readjusted value according to the arguments and a calculation memory by year

 ## Examples
 -----------------------------------------------------------------